You attempted to access a category that has expired and is no longer available.

 Students will not receive feedback on their writing.
 Student submissions will not be returned.

-Pending funding, the CSW Student Recognition Night will take place at the Jorgensen Center for the Performing Arts in May.
+Pending funding, the CSW Student Recognition Night will take place at the Jorgensen Center for the Performing Arts on the UConn-Storrs campus in the spring of 2026.
 We will post more information in Submittable and on the CWP website (https://cwp.uconn.edu/) as soon as it becomes available.

 On behalf of the dedicated volunteer teachers from all over the state who serve on the Selection Committee and who read through the thousands of entries we receive every year, we proudly present this year's Connecticut Student Writers magazine.